 land holdings, and investments.
 Turner is the second largest individual landholder in North

 Teddy Turner currently teaches high school economics at the Charleston Collegiate School in Charleston, South Carolina.
-Before that, Teddy served in numerous business capacities including promotions manager at Turner Home Entertainment, as well as project manager at Turner Broadcasting Systems, Inc. After spending two years at CNN's Moscow bureau as a cameraman and editor, Teddy went on to develop and produce various programs involved in TBS's Soviet Union relations, including the Goodwill Games, the international athletic competition event created by Ted Turner to ease tensions during the Cold War through friendly sports competition between nations.
+Prior to this, Teddy served in numerous business capacities including promotions manager at Turner Home Entertainment, as well as project manager at Turner Broadcasting Systems, Inc. After spending two years at CNN's Moscow bureau as a cameraman and editor, Teddy went on to develop and produce various programs involved in TBS's Soviet Union relations, including the Goodwill Games, the international athletic competition event created by Ted Turner to ease tensions during the Cold War through friendly sports competition between nations.
 Between June 1989 and June 1993, Teddy was president and skipper of Challenge America, Ltd., a campaign for the Whitbread "Around the World" sailboat race.
 Turner earned a Bachelor of Science degree in Business Administration from The Citadel, The Military College of South Carolina, in 1985.

 Since Jennie Garlington was exposed to environmental issues at a young age, she launched a lifetime commitment to stewardship and sustainability.
 An accomplished television producer, Jennie parlayed her passion for the environment into her career.
 From 1994 to 2001 when she served as an associate producer at CNN Environment Unit's EARTH MATTERS.
 She produced stories on such timely issues as the proposed mine on the Okefenokee; the fate of the Ossabaw Island; the future of Cumberland Island; the migration of Right whales in Florida, and the reintroduction of wolves into Yellowstone National Park.
 Environmental stewardship is central to Jennie's community involvement as well.
-Currently she is the executive producer and host of Eco Sense for Living, a television show she created to showcase cutting-edge environmental issues like 'nature-deficit disorder' and a wide range of subjects from energy efficient lifestyles to green jobs.
+Currently she is the executive producer and host of Eco Sense for Living, a television show she created to showcase cutting-edge environmental issues like 'nature-deficit disorder' and a wide range of subjects from energy-efficient lifestyles to green jobs.

 Florence Vasser Seydel is a senior at The Lovett School in Atlanta, Georgia.
 She is a member of the National Honor Society and a repeated recipient of the Lovett Scholars Award.
 Her extracurricular activities at Lovett have included Varsity Cheerleading, Junior Varsity and Varsity Soccer, Vestry and the highly selective Peer Assistance and Leadership (PAL) program.
 Additionally, she has served on Lovett’s environmentally conscious Green Team organization as Head of the Energy Sector, member of the Publicity Team and most recently acts as the Head of the Earth Week and E-Waste Committee.
 The summer before her senior year, Vasser attended Brown University’s Pre-College Summer Program to study Etymology and then continued with her studies in Cadiz, Spain with the El Mundo Lengua Program.